 Less Expensive Ways to End a Marriage

 The key to keeping your divorce costs low is to stay out of court if you can.
-In a litigated divorce, a judge has to make the final decision on all the major issues: how you divide your assets and debts, who gets custody of your kids, and who pays how much in spousal or child support.
+In a litigated divorce, a judge has to decide on all the major issues: property division, child custody, spousal support, and child support.
 Both you and your spouse have to pay lawyers to the tune of thousands of dollars to defend your interests in front of the judge.

 By contrast, if the two of you can agree on all the major issues without bringing in a judge, your divorce will require fewer hours of your lawyers’ time and less of your money.
 And the whole process will be over faster, so you can both move on with your lives.

 Couples who agree on all the material issues in their divorce typically spend less money and time on the process.
 In the Nolo survey, people who said they had no major contested issues spent an average of $4,100 on their divorces — less than half the average for all couples.
 They also took only eight months to complete the process as opposed to a year for all couples.

 In some states, couples with no contested issues can take advantage of a simplified process called an uncontested divorce.
 Typically, this process is only available to couples with short marriages, no children, and a limited amount of property to split up.
 In some states, they call this type of divorce a summary dissolution or short-form dissolution.

 States that allow uncontested divorces have very specific rules about which couples qualify for them.
 For instance, couples seeking a summary dissolution in California must meet all of these requirements, according to Lawyers.com:

 - The ground for divorce is “irreconcilable differences,” rather than something like adultery or desertion